Gaius Rubellius Blandus: Career

-Marriages and family
+Family connections

+Blandus was the son of another, rather obscure Gaius Rubellius Blandus, proconsul of Crete and Cyrene.
+His mother, Sergia, was the daughter of the patrician Lucius Sergius Plautus, and a maternal aunt of Gaius Octavius Laenas, the grandfather of the future emperor Nerva.

 In the year 33, Blandus married Julia Livia, one of the princesses of the Imperial house.
 Despite the fact that Blandus had been suffect consul in 18, the match was considered a social disaster; Tacitus includes the event in a list of "the many sorrows which saddened Rome", which otherwise consisted of deaths of different prominent people.
 Ronald Syme identifies the historian's reaction as "the tone and sentiments of a man enslaved to the standards of class and rank."
 Julia was the daughter of Livilla and Drusus Julius Caesar, and the granddaughter of Emperor Tiberius.
-The marriage produced at least one child, a boy, Rubellius Plautus, who was considered as a rival to Emperor Nero.
-Two further children are uncertain: a single inscription refers to a Rubellius Drusus, who died before his third birthday, while Juvenal implies the existence of another son, also named Gaius Rubellius Blandus.
-He also appears to have had a daughter named Rubellia Bassa, either by Julia or possibly from an earlier marriage.
+The marriage produced one attested child, Rubellius Plautus, who was considered a rival to Nero and killed on his orders in 62.
+Two further sons have been proposed: a funerary inscription refers to a Rubellius Drusus, who died before the age of three, and Juvenal implies the existence of a Rubellius Blandus.
+Edmund Groag maintains that the latter was a historical figure, whereas Syme suggests that he may either be a literary rendering of Plautus, or an obscure suffect consul, attested with Gaius Annius Pollio.
+Alternatively, Syme speculates that the consul may be a son of Blandus by a previous wife.
+Blandus and Julia also appear to have had a daughter, Rubellia Bassa, whose father-in-law was the Laenas above.